Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 ## Functions and Methods
 Functions should be as short as possible.
-Functions ought to accomplish one and only one task, and be descriptively named to fit that task, e.g. `RaiseArm()`.
+Functions ought to accomplish one and only one task, and be descriptively named to fit that task, e.g. `raiseArm()`.

 ## Exceptions
 Do not use exceptions, as they make control flow difficult to understand and